 And make sure that your packaging and messaging are direct.
-Your customer shouldn’t have to guess at what you’re selling or what it’s benefits are.
+Your customer shouldn’t have to guess what you’re selling or what its benefits are.

 Over time you’ll gain valuable insights into which aspects of your packaging your customers are responding to or not.
 Especially as your competitors are constantly evolving too.

-Seasonal packaging is also important to consider.
+Seasonal packaging is also important to consider when you’re designing packaging.
 Holidays hold a special place in everyone’s hearts and adding a small tweak can help you take part in that.
 This will allow your customers to relate more with your brand, again strengthening brand loyalty and affinity.

-A package design can decide whether your product is sold out or thrown out.
+A package design can decide whether your product is sold out or completely ignored.
 It’s not always an easy thing to figure out.
-But a worthwhile investment in your product and brand.
-Especially as it’s constantly evolving too, and providing new opportunities to forge meaningful connections with your customers.
+But it is a worthwhile investment in your product and brand.
+Especially as it’s constantly growing too, and providing new opportunities to make meaningful connections with your customers.

 So keep finding ways to design your packaging to connect with your audience.
 And we hope you’ll be watching your products being cleared off the shelves in no time.